 Trucker Path: Cost FREE. (…though there’s also a paid version but you don’t need it!)

 This is a super cool app designed for OTR truckers, but useful for RVers too.
 On the “trip planner” tab, you’ll see a map with colored balloon markers near you… each balloon being a place you can pull over and park.
 Click on any of the balloons for details about that stop including its overall rating, the number of parking spots, whether overnight parking is allowed, whether there’s an RV dump, the current price of diesel (if the stop is a gas station), and if wifi, showers, laundry are available.
 It’s also got real-time data on how full the parking area is at any given time, and mostly-useful reviews of each stop from truckers.
 You’re not going to find any campgrounds here, but still a valuable resource when in need of parking on a roadtrip.
 You’d use this the same way you would use the Overnight RV Parking app (when looking for a quick stopover), however the two give such different options, we like having both.

 So there you have it!
 These are the 7 RV apps we use when we’re planning our overnights in the RV.
 I know there are TONS more apps out there for planning stays, and hope you’ll take a moment to leave a comment below about which are your faves too.

-NEXT week I plan to write Part 2, where we’ll share all the OTHER apps we use on the road… finding dumps, cell coverage, things to do, and loads more exciting stuff!
-Stay tuned, fellow RV fools… and hope to see you out there!
+In Part 2 of my useful apps series, I share all the OTHER apps we use on the road… finding dumps, cell coverage, things to do, and loads more exciting stuff!
+So go check that out next… and hope to see you out there, RV friends!